 Known Issues

-- There is no current GUI during the MSI installs.
-To change the installation folder, you would need to include this detail in the command line of MSIEXEC.
+• The GUI we are providing is currently very basic.
+To allow users to change the installation folder, you would need to include this detail in the command line of MSIEXEC.

 Release Notes